gotspam/f5-azure-lab-days/docs/_build/html/_sources/class1/module1/lab1.rst.txt

 ----------------------------------------------------

-In this task you will deploy another virtual machine and install the WordPress application to be place behind the BIG-IP.
+In this task you will deploy another virtual machine and install the WordPress application to be placed behind the BIG-IP.
 Let's go back to the Microsoft Azure Portal.

 #.
 Click the green **+** sign at the top left corner of the screen